kokosandim/BasicTerraformTemplate/README.md

 # BasicTerraformTemplate
-The first command to run for a new configuration is terraform init which initializes various settings and data, download provider plugin and install in a subdirectory of the current working directory.
+The first command to run for a new configuration is **terraform init** which initializes various settings and data, download provider plugin and install in a subdirectory of the current working directory.

-Once we init we want to know what exactly is going to happen on aws infrastructure, this can be done by running command terraform plan.
+Once we init we want to know what exactly is going to happen on aws infrastructure, this can be done by running command **terraform plan**.
 Terraform plan is used to create an execution plan which is a way to check whether the set of changes matches our expectation without making any real infrastructure changes.

-terraform apply command is used to apply the changes required to reach the desired state.
+**terraform apply** command is used to apply the changes required to reach the desired state.
 Terraform apply scans current directory for the configuration and apply the changes on aws.

-Once we are done with the changes we can run terraform destroy to destroy terraform managed infrastructure.
+Once we are done with the changes we can run **terraform destroy** to destroy terraform managed infrastructure.

-Steps to run this code:
+## Steps to run this code:

 Step 1: Clone this repository

 Step 2: Replace "ACCESS_KEY_HERE" with aws access key and "SECRET_KEY_HERE" with aws secret key.
 These keys can be generated from IAM module of aws.